 You get what you pay for.

-For a 30 sq. ft. installation of Denver quartz countertops, it will cost roughly $1,800.
-Add in 22% for labor costs, which comes to around $360.
-Now factor in remaining installation costs and sink cutout costs, and it will set you back roughly $3,760.
+A 30 sq. ft. installation of Denver quartz countertops will cost roughly $1,800.
+Add in 22% for labor costs, around $360.
+Now factor in remaining installation costs and sink cutout costs, which will set you back roughly $3,760.

 Granite countertops cost in the range of $40 to $75 per sq. ft.
 One high-graded granite slab can cost as much as $500 per foot.
-If we factor in all other costs per the preceding example, the granite countertop will cost roughly $3,500.
+Considering all other costs per the preceding example, the granite countertop will cost roughly $3,500.

-It is also important to note that unlike other natural types of stone, granite isn’t hard to find as it is in an abundant supply.
-As a result of this, the cost per square foot has been steadily declining.
+It is also important to note that, unlike other natural types of stone, granite isn’t hard to find as it is in abundant supply.
+As a result, the cost per square foot has been steadily declining.

 Myth #4: Granite Countertops are High Maintenance

 Granite countertops in Denver require sealant once only when they are installed.
-Then, for the rest of their life, no maintenance is required since granite is resistant to chemicals, heat, and stains.
+Then, no maintenance is required for the rest of their lives since granite is resistant to chemicals, heat, and stains.
 The only care you need is to use a damp cloth to wipe off dust and stains.
 Regardless of what your countertops are made of, you will still need to take care of them.

 Myth #5: Granite is Not Safe for Food Preparation

 Granite is one of the safest countertop materials that you can use for cooking and food preparation.
 This is because it is resistant to chemicals and heat.
 It is also hygienic and easily cleaned.
-It is natural that granite countertops, when installed in the kitchen, will often come in contact with food, but none of that would destroy its appeal and beauty.
-To increase its life, it is always good to use a cutting board instead of using the countertop for all your cutting needs.
+It is natural that granite countertops when installed in the kitchen, will often come in contact with food, but none of that would destroy its appeal and beauty.
+It is always good to use a cutting board instead of the countertop for all your cutting needs to increase its life.

 Myth #6: Granite Countertops Emit Radon Gas

-This is certainly the biggest misconception about granite countertops.
-Radon is a toxic gas that all-natural substances emit, and that includes granite and the air in your surroundings.
-But the amount of radon that granite emits is negligible and will not damage your health.
-Your chances of developing health problems are more likely due to air pollution than the sparkling countertops installed in your kitchen.
+This is undoubtedly the biggest misconception about granite countertops.
+Radon is a toxic gas that all-natural substances emit, including granite and the air in your surroundings.
+However, the amount of radon that granite emits is negligible and will not damage your health.
+Your chances of developing health problems are more likely due to air pollution than the sparkling countertops in your kitchen.

 Conclusion

 Don’t pay attention to everything you see or hear about granite.
-Come and talk to the experts at Colorado Granite, and we’ll guide you thoroughly on the wide variety of granite countertops for kitchens.
+Talk to the experts at Colorado Granite, and we’ll guide you thoroughly on the wide variety of granite countertops for kitchens.